nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * `DIRECTION` should be either:
     * `-in` signifying an [inflow](#glossary) type of transaction, or
     * `-out` signifying an [outflow](#glossary) type of transaction
-* `DESCRIPTION` signifies the description of the transaction, consisting of characters and space
+* `DESCRIPTION` signifies the description of the transaction, consisting of [alphanumeric](#glossary) characters and space
 * `AMOUNT` signifies the value of the transaction, where the number needs to be more than 0, with `$` appended before the number
-* `CATEGORY` is a field representing the category to be tagged with the transaction, where category can consist of characters and space, with `-c` appended before the category
+* `CATEGORY` is a field representing the category to be tagged with the transaction, where category can consist of [alphanumeric](#glossary) characters and space, with `-c` appended before the category
 * `DATE` is a field representing the date to be tagged with the transaction, where date needs to be in the format of `DAY/MONTH/YEAR`, with `-date` appended before the date
     * `DAY` and `MONTH` can either be a single or double-digit number
     * `YEAR` needs to be a four-digit number
     * When this field is omitted, the date will be set to the day when the transaction is added to rainyDay

+> ⚠️ Please avoid doing the following:
-> ⚠️ Amount provided must be a positive value and cannot be more than $21,474,836.47!
+> - Amount provided must be a positive value and cannot be more than $21,474,836.47!
->
-> ⚠️ `DESCRIPTION` and `CATEGORY` cannot contain dash `-`
+> - `DESCRIPTION` and `CATEGORY` cannot contain dash `-`
+> - Avoid using characters other than alphanumeric characters and space as it could lead to abnormal behaviour

 > 💡 The flags `-c` and `-date` can be used exclusively.
 The following are also valid formats:
 >